KBismark/fileserver/README.md

 ## Project Link
 [Live Demo](https://fileserver-8tgg.onrender.com/)

-**Note**: This project is currently hosted with limitted resources as the hosting service is free.
+**NOTE**: This project is currently hosted with limitted resources as the hosting service is free.
 You may experience some seconds of delays especially when it has been inactive for a long time.

-## Accessing As Admin
+## To log in as Admin
 To access the application as the admin, sign in with the following details:
 **Email**: `admin@fileserver.com`

 **Password**: `12345678`

+**NOTE**: Resetting password for Admin has been disabled.
+This project is an assignment and must be reviewed before anyone who has access can make changes to the Admin account.

 ## How To Run App Locally
 Run app by first cloning this repo, `git clone https://github.com/KBismark/fileserver.git`